phaustin/quantecon-example/book/docs/python_by_example.md

 (Here $t$ is on the horizontal axis and $\epsilon_t$ is on the vertical axis.)

-We\'ll do this in several different ways, each time learning something more about Python.
+We'll do this in several different ways, each time learning something more about Python.

 We run the following command first, which helps ensure that plots appear